cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.tx.v1beta1.AuxTx"></a>
+<a name="cosmos.tx.v1beta1.AuxSignerData"></a>

-### AuxTx
+### AuxSignerData
-AuxTx is the intermediary tx that an auxiliary signer (e.g. a tipper) builds, to be sent to the final tx's fee payer.
-AuxTx is not a valid tx in itself, and will be rejected by the node if sent directly as-is.
+AuxSignerData is the intermediary format that an auxiliary signer (e.g. a tipper) builds and sends to the fee payer (who will build and broadcast the actual tx).
+AuxSignerData is not a valid tx in itself, and will be rejected by the node if sent directly as-is.

 | Field | Type | Label | Description |